Interview: Jad Fair Discusses Upcoming Collaborations and Previous Projects

 Jad Fair: Boy, it's hard to think about inspiration because when I do things, I just never really feel that I need inspiration.
 I just do stuff.
 I'm sure there's some thought process, but it's not anything I'm aware of.
 It all has a natural flow.
 It just comes out of you in a way.
 It's kind of like if you went over to the sink and turned the water on and the water came out.
 Well, you're really not thinking about how the water comes out.
 It’s just there.
 And, that's kind of how I am with music and lyrics and pretty much everything.

-Afterglow: Yeah.
+Yeah.
 In a similar sense, you have so many different genres.
 I almost noticed a little bit of free jazz, some interesting percussive motifs on 100 Songs (A Masterclass In Songwriting).
 You have spoken word trickling onto that album.
-Originally, I was going to ask what drew you to all of those genres, but that's kind of just the faucet: you're just naturally flowing through all sorts of different music genres on that album
+Originally, I was going to ask what drew you to all of those genres, but that's kind of just the faucet: you're just naturally flowing through all sorts of different music genres on that album.

 Jad Fair: I'm a big music fan, so I've listened to so many different types of music.
 So, it's not like I feel a need to go in one direction or another.
 I’m just open to whatever comes out.
 I just love music.
 So, I think I have a wide range.

-Afterglow: A lot of different musicians feel constricted by genre.
+A lot of different musicians feel constricted by genre.
 I know some musicians feel as though once they enter a box, they can't really break out of it.
 Many mainstream artists have difficulties being able to break away from molds that they've crafted for themselves.
 So, what you've really done is a really unique thing.
 When you were with Half Japanese, there were people who described you as Proto-punk, and then you've moved into more of an experimental fold in a lot of your solo work, and have so many different influences going for you.
 How did it feel to kind of break out of the box of music itself and the boxes of genre?

-Jad Fair: I think part of that is I don't (work with) record companies that aren’t supportive.
+Jad Fair: I think part of that is I don't [work with] record companies that aren’t supportive.
 Record companies that aren’t kind of pushing me in one direction or another.
 With a lot of artists, the record companies know what is going to make the most money for them.
 As with a lot of things, people will try to follow the money.
 And that's the same with music.
 They see what's going to be the most beneficial and that's the correction they'll take.

 Jad Fair: No, I don't label it at all.
 I think that the main thing with me is … I just try to be natural.
 I do what comes the most natural to me.
 Some people have said, “well, it's experimental.”
 But it's actually just the opposite of that because I'm not trying to do anything other than what comes naturally to me.
 So I think being natural is the main focus that I've had.

 Jad Fair: With Half Japanese, certainly we still have the spirit there.
 It's a little bit difficult with Half Japanese now, because we're all living in different cities.
 Well, different countries too.
 Gilles Reider, our drummer, lives in Switzerland.
-Mick Hobbs, the guitar player, is in London, another guitarist (is) in Asheville, (a) bass player in Baltimore, and I'm just outside of Austin, but the spirit certainly is still there.
+Mick Hobbs, the guitar player, is in London, another guitarist [is] in Asheville, [a] bass player in Baltimore, and I'm just outside of Austin, but the spirit certainly is still there.

-Afterglow: With regard to the current music scene, how do you look at the music world today?
+With regard to the current music scene, how do you look at the music world today?
 And how do you feel your music fits into this current landscape for the industry?

 Jad Fair: I don't really keep up on things.
-Most of the music I listen to around the house (is) from the ‘30s and ‘40s.
+Most of the music I listen to around the house [is] from the ‘30s and ‘40s.
 And, some music from the ‘50s.
 I'm certain that there's great music out there, but it's just not something I really keep up on.
 One of my favorite bands now, I mean, they've been around for such a long time.
-NRBQ is my favorite band, and they have been (here) for years.
+NRBQ is my favorite band, and they have been [here] for years.

-Afterglow: What's some of the things that you like about NRBQ?
+What's some of the things that you like about NRBQ?

 Jad Fair: Well, I've seen so many bands and they're by far the best live band that I've seen.
 And they're able to do pretty much any type of music you would think of.
 They're able to do it and do it well.
 Another band that's like that would be Yo La Tengo.
 It seems like there's nothing they can't do.
 I've had a couple of tours with Yo La Tengo and it's amazing that each night, it's different; they won't repeat their setlist at all.
 Every night it'll be different songs.
 And that's something very few bands can do.
 And that's something NRBQ could do.
 But it would be difficult for most bands to do anything like that.

-Afterglow: So that's something that you highly value and kind of have high esteem for.
+So that's something that you highly value and kind of have high esteem for.
 I wanted to ask you specifically about Yo La Tengo because you've worked with them quite a bit.
 What has that experience been like for you?

-Jad Fair: Before Tengo started as a band, I was friends with Ira (Kaplan), Georgia (Hubley), and James (McNew).
+Jad Fair: Before Tengo started as a band, I was friends with Ira [Kaplan], Georgia [Hubley], and James [McNew].
 I knew them before they started the band.
 I knew them as friends.
 I was so pleased that it would be so successful with their music.
 I think the very first cover that they did, if not the first one, was a tour they did with Half Japanese.
 So yeah, I've known them for years and years.

 Jad Fair: Oh, I'd say it's pretty consistent.
 I've always been friends with those people.

 Jad Fair: I'd say my role in it is pretty much the same.
 I just go in and just do what comes natural to me.
 So I'd say there's not that much difference in what I bring to it.
-It's more of what they (do that) makes the difference.
+It's more of what they [do that] makes the difference.

-Afterglow: What were some specific ways different artists that you've worked with have brought different avenues for creating music to the table?
+What were some specific ways different artists that you've worked with have brought different avenues for creating music to the table?

 Jad Fair: Well, I recorded an album with Teenage Fanclub, and they were able to do things more in a pop-vein than I'd usually go.
 That really appealed to me 'cause I do like pop music.
 That was a fresh thing to me.
-And then again with Teenage Fanclub, I was friends with (them) for a couple of years prior to recording with them.
+And then again with Teenage Fanclub, I was friends with [them] for a couple of years prior to recording with them.

-Afterglow: Do you have any collaborations that you're hoping to produce in the future?
+Do you have any collaborations that you're hoping to produce in the future?

-Jad Fair: As I said, NRBQ's my favorite band, so I would love to be able to do some recording with (them).
+Jad Fair: As I said, NRBQ's my favorite band, so I would love to be able to do some recording with [them].
 I did some recording with Terry Adams and Tom Artemino of that band.
-And Conrad (Choucroun), who is no longer in the band, but he was the drummer of NRBQ for a while; I did some recording with him.
+And Conrad [Choucroun], who is no longer in the band, but he was the drummer of NRBQ for a while; I did some recording with him.
 So, I would love to be able to record with the full band.

 Jad Fair: Well, there's going to be another album with Samuel Locke Ward, which will be coming out sometime this year.
 We've started work on another album beyond that.
 And then there's going to be another Half Japanese album that we've got recorded.
 So now it's just in the process of being mixed.
 I'm pleased about that.
 And I'm wanting to record another album with my brother David.
 But I don't know when we'll have time to do that.

-Afterglow: It sounds like you have an exciting amount of collaborations coming up in the future.
+It sounds like you have an exciting amount of collaborations coming up in the future.
 What do you feel is the future for artists who kind of make music and visual art similar to yours?

-Jad Fair: Well, in a way it's easier, because (you have) Bandcamp (and) GarageBand and (so many) different ways to record.
+Jad Fair: Well, in a way it's easier, because [you have] Bandcamp [and] GarageBand and [so many] different ways to record.
 It makes it so much easier to record and so much easier to get it out there.
-What does make it more difficult though, is (that) there are just thousands of people doing that same thing to get any kind of audience.
-(It) can be a challenge, because there's just so much competition… Or, I shouldn't say competition because that's not really quite what it is, but there's just so many different people.
+What does make it more difficult though, is [that] there are just thousands of people doing that same thing to get any kind of audience.
+[It] can be a challenge, because there's just so much competition… Or, I shouldn't say competition because that's not really quite what it is, but there's just so many different people.
 It's difficult to get noticed.

-Afterglow: Do you think that the difficulty to get noticed in the music industry might push people to not try unconventional methods for making different music?
+Do you think that the difficulty to get noticed in the music industry might push people to not try unconventional methods for making different music?

 Jad Fair: I don't know.
 Everyone's different.
 So I'm sure it would be daunting for some people and not so for others.
 For myself, I never saw it as being any kind of obstacle.